scandum/binary_search/README.md

 Boundless Binary Search
 -----------------------

-A boundless binary search is faster than the standard binary search since the loop exists of 1 key check 1 integer check and (on average) 1.5 integer assignments.
+A boundless binary search is faster than the standard binary search since the loop contains 1 key check 1 integer check and (on average) 1.5 integer assignments.
 The performance gain will vary depending on various factors, but should be greater than 5% when comparing 32 bit integers.
 It performs more key checks.

 Boundless Quaternary Binary Search
 ----------------------------------